 You have hundreds of the small, round, or bean-shaped glands all over your body.
 Most are spread out, but some are found in groups in a few major places, like your neck, under your arm, and in your chest, belly, and groin.
-You might be able to feel some of the clusters in those areas as little bumps.
+You might be able to feel some of the clusters in those areas as little bumps, but typically, you don't feel them or even know they are three.

 How Do They Work?